-NOAA's National Ocean Service (NOS) brings a wealth of coastal science, management, and operational expertise to aid communities impacted by hurricanes in their recovery.
-NOS is on the front lines to help America understand, predict, and respond to the challenges facing our oceans and coasts.
-The following is a compilation of NOS's roles and responsibilities related to preparedness, response, and recovery before, during, and after a hurricane.
+The National Ocean Service (NOS) brings a wealth of coastal science, management, and operational expertise to aid communities impacted by hurricanes in their recovery.
+We are on the front lines to help America understand, predict, and respond to the challenges facing our oceans and coasts.
+Learn about hurricanes and explore our roles and responsibilities related to hurricane preparedness, response, and recovery.